nsh87/ehrcorral/docs/usage.rst

 data to then be sent to :py:func:`ehrcorral.ehrcorral.gen_record`.
-Instead, generate the Records in a loop that operates on a single EHR entry at a time so the dictionaries like the ones above are thrown away once the Record is created.
+Instead, generate the Records in a loop that operates on a single EHR entry at a time so the dictionaries like the ones above are thrown away once the Record is
+created:

 .. code-block:: python

     records = []
-    for data in raw_ehr_data:
+    for entries in ehr:
         # Extract forenames, sex, etc. from EHR data into dict called 'entry'
         # ...
         # entry =  {'forename': 'John', ... , 'blood_type': 'B+'}